AugustoBernardes/Company-Sistem-Crud/README.md

 ```

 # Observation
-  First of all the CSS is not to good because i wasn't wanting expend too much time making the Front-End i prefer the Back-End,
+  First of all the CSS is not too good because i wasn't wanting expend too much time making the Front-End so i used BootStrap,
   because this the mobile version can show some problems.\
   Change the file(.env_sample) to .env, and complete using your own data.\
-  Nodemon it's not you can change the start script to (node app.js)\
+  Nodemon it's not necessary you can change the start script to (node app.js)\
-  And check if you have [Node](https://nodejs.org/en/).
+  Before use this app on your localhost check if you have [Node](https://nodejs.org/en/).

 # Design